DataFire/Integrations/integrations/generated/osf/README.md

 #### Filtering

-You can optionally request that the response only include registrations that match your filters by utilizing the `filter` query parameter, e.g. https://api.osf.io/v2/registrations/wucr8/identifiers/?filter[category]=ark
+You can optionally request that the response only include registrations that match your filters by utilizing the `filter` query parameter, e.g. https://api.osf.io/v2/registrations/wucr8/identifiers/?filter[category]=doi

-Identifiers may be filtered by their `category` e.g `ark` or `doi`.
+Identifiers may be filtered by their `category` e.g `doi`.

 You can learn more about advanced filtering features [here](#tag/Filtering).